sal55/langs/list.md

 * There are no block scopes in a function

 * Variables and types can be declared anywhere in a function, even at the end.
-(However, initiaised variables must be at the start of the function, as the initialisation is done on entry)

 * There is a 'raw' function type with no entry or exit code (called **threaded proc** as it is used for threaded 'functions' in my interpreter).